AiridasC/MySQL/README.md

 # MySQL
-Hello.
-This is my first ones works with MySQL.
+These are one of my very first projects/works with MySQL